mlubinsky/mlubinsky.github.com/grafana/README.md

 Set it to "UTC".
 ✅ This prevents time conversion at the data source level.

+To modify the tooltip in a Grafana Time Series panel to display only the month and date (without hours, minutes, and seconds), Grafana itself does not provide a direct built-in option to customize the tooltip date format granularly through the UI as of the latest versions.
+However, you can achieve this by adjusting how your data is queried or processed before it reaches the visualization.

+SELECT DATE_FORMAT(time_column, '%Y-%m-%d') AS time, value_column
+FROM your_table
+WHERE $__timeFilter(time_column)

 Final Check
 If your tooltip still shows the wrong time, try changing the tooltip time format under Panel settings → Tooltip → Custom Format and set it to "MM/DD".